pprogrammingg/rust-tutorials/rust.md

 - Similar to interfaces in some programming languages, a trait tells the Rust compiler about functionality a particular type has and can share with other types.
 We can use traits to define shared behavior in an abstract way.
 We can use trait bounds to specify that a generic type can be any type that has certain behavior.
 - `Derive` macro to bring some automatic implemenations of traits
 - Operator overload: the + operator in a + b calls the add method (as in a.add(b))
-- Trait can be passed as function param , e.g. take any type that implemenents a certain trait
+- Trait can be passed as function param , e.g. take any type that implements a certain trait

 ```rust
     fn myFunc(x: &impl some_trait){